 You’re not likely to receive a balance transfer card unless you have good credit.
 Also, the amount you can transfer depends on your credit limit with the company, so it works best if you don’t have a very high amount of debt.
 Also, you should be aware that there are typically fees associated with transferring debt onto a balance transfer card.

 When you refinance your current mortgage with a cash-out refinance mortgage, you borrow more money than you owe on your current mortgage and use the remaining funds to pay off existing debts.
 This only works if your home has equity—in other words, if your home is currently worth more than you owe.
 The equity is transferred into cash, which you can use to help pay off your debts.

-If you’re dealing with over $10,000 in debt, debt consolidation may not be the solution to your problem.
+If you’re dealing with a very large amount of debt, consolidation may not be the solution to your problem.
 Consolidating your debt might make you feel like you’ve solved your problem, but you’re essentially transferring your debt to a single account.
-If you can’t afford to pay off that account, you may find yourself still struggling with debt after consolidation.
+If you can’t afford to pay off that account, you may find yourself still struggling.

 If you’re already having trouble paying the minimum amount due on your debts each month, debt consolidation might not be the answer for you.
 While a debt consolidation loan could help you get out of debt faster, it could also cost you a lot more each month than you’re paying right now.
 That’s why it’s important to talk to a loan provider and make sure you can actually afford the loan before you take it out.